We determine the total amount of money required from rates in order to provide the services and infrastructure that the Yarra community needs.

 The MAV has produced this short video explaining rate-capping in simple terms.

-As required by the State Government, Council has revalued all Yarra properties in 2018.
-We found that properties had increased in value by an average of 18.48% since 2016.
+As required by the State Government, the Valuer-General has revalued all Yarra properties in 2019.
+It was found that properties had decreased in value by an average of 9.41% between 1 January 2018 and 1 January 2019.